FusionAuth/fusionauth-example-node-sso/README.md

 ## Known issues

-Logout only works on Firefox with http:// hosts.
-If you want to test with Chrome or Safari, run all hosts with valid TLS certificates.
+Logout only works with on hosts with valid TLS certificates.
+Setting up TLS certificates for local development is beyond the scope of this tutorial.

 ## Last updated